nomaanulhasan/show-me-the-money/backend/README.md

 >
 > This ensures everything is properly connected and accessible.

-The API will be available at: http://localhost:8000
+The Backend API will be available at: http://localhost:8000

 ## 🧪 Run Tests